Phoscur/Phlame/readme.md

 - Drop Nx (what do we actually need it for? or do we want Analog/Angular?)
 - Component Tests, Playground for different Resource ReCalculation Strategies
 - Check out SolidJS or/while staying true to vanilla?
-- Check out Signals (Draft Polyfill) - use them with `@joist/di` as Zeitgeber emitting time units / game ticks
-- JS Decorators, JS private accessor properties (seem to be a bit too new and clashing with bundlers)
+- JS Decorators, JS private accessor properties (seem to be a bit too new and clashing with bundlers/TS)
 - Drop typescript (build for app, what about the engine?)
 - Try Bun again